MAD-PINN: A Decentralized Physics-Informed Machine Learning Framework for Safe and Optimal Multi-Agent Control: Conclusion and Future Work

 \textit{Loss Function and Training Scheme:} The parameters $\theta$ of the network $R_\theta$ are learned by minimizing a loss function that penalizes the HJB PDE residual errors.
 Specifically, the loss function to learn the NN parameters is:

-where, $H(t,\hat{x}) = \min_{u\in \mathcal{U}} \langle \nabla V_{\theta}(\hat{o}_i,t),\hat{f}_d(\hat{o}_i,u) \rangle$.
+where, $H(t,\hat{o}_i) = \min_{u\in \mathcal{U}} \langle \nabla V_{\theta}(\hat{o}_i,t),\hat{f}_d(\hat{o}_i,u) \rangle$.
 Typically, PINNs incorporate an additional loss term to enforce boundary conditions.
 In contrast, due to the structure of our formulation of $\hat{V}_{\theta}$, the boundary conditions are satisfied exactly.
 Consequently, the optimization reduces to minimizing a single loss term $\mathcal{L}_{pde}$, eliminating the need for auxiliary loss terms and the hyperparameters required for their weighting.

 \textit{Curriculum Training:} A key challenge in solving the HJB-PDE is its backward-in-time evolution; the solution at time $t$ depends on the future time $t + \Delta t$.
 To manage this complexity during training, we employ a curriculum learning strategy similar to DeepReach~\cite{9561949}.
 Training begins by sampling time points near the terminal time $T$ and progressively expanding the interval backward until it covers the entire horizon $[0, T]$, whereas the states are sampled uniformly across the state space at each training iteration.
-This allows the network to first learn the well-defined terminal condition accurately before learning to propagate the solution backward in time, governed by the PDE dynamics, yielding the auxiliary value function $\hat{V}_\theta$.
-We refer interested readers to \cite{9561949, singh2025exactbc} for more details on the curriculum training scheme.
+This allows the network to first learn the value function accurately at terminal time, then propagate the solution backward in time under the PDE dynamics, yielding the auxiliary value function $\hat{V}_\theta$.
+We refer interested readers to \cite{9561949, 11127972} for more details on the curriculum training scheme.